meteor/telephone-pictionary/README.md

 Throughout this course, you can use `git grep 'PHASE N'` to find spots in the code relevant to the phase you're working on, if you're working on phase `N`.
-For example, to find spots in the code relevant to phase 1, type `git grep PHASE 1`.
+For example, to find spots in the code relevant to phase 1, type `git grep 'PHASE 1'`.

 To start playing: